dh4/mupen64plus-qt/README.md

 ## ROM Collection

 You can specify ROM directories under Settings->Configure->Paths.
-Mupen64Plus-Qt will search for any .z64, .v64 or .n64 files within these directories and also check within .zip files.
+Mupen64Plus-Qt will search for any .z64, .v64 or .n64 files within these directories and also check within .zip files and subdirectories (one level deep).
 After adding or removing directories to this list, it will automatically refresh your ROM list.
 You can manually refresh your list with File->Refresh List.

 #### Views